 - Click Settings on the left side of the page

-- Click Duplicate Detection under Advanced Settings.
+- Click Duplicate Detection under Data Quality.
 The duplicate detection settings window will appear on the right side of the page.

 - You can enable duplicate detection on Contact records, Company records, or Job records.
 To turn duplicate detection on for a record-type, just click the Basic/Custom toggle so that CUSTOM is highlighted.